 In fact, it is rather hard to escape systems in the sciences at any level: cosmic, galactic, stellar, planetary, ecological, biological, molecular, atomic, even the families of elementary and subatomic particles seem to be organized.
 Finally it dawned on me that General Systems theory was the natural way to study the universe, for it alone could bridge the taxonomies of the various knowledge domains of the arts and sciences.
 Later I began to see the universe as a fractal of energy and information, and General Systems as not only the natural way to study such an object, but in itself a natural expression of it.

-My late father, John C. Gowan, was a well-known author and
+My late father, John C. Gowan, was a well-known

-remarkable books developed synthetic, "unified" theories of human
+California.
+His remarkable books developed synthetic, "unified"

-development and psychic phenomena:
+theories of human development and psychic phenomena:

 During a checkered employment career I have also worked as a general laborer in construction in Los Angeles, as a clerk in an electrical supply house in Santa Barbara, as a dishwasher and janitor for various institutions, as a car cleaner for a rental agency, as a pheasant farmer for the State of New York, and (with a lot of help) designed and built a house.
 I am not especially antiestablishment, but healthily suspicious of it, and resist being swallowed whole by it.
 Consequently I have always enjoyed the freedom of thought accorded those in its lower ranks.
 The penalty for this choice has traditionally been the silencing of one's voice in the establishment press.
 The grand democracy of the internet, now dawning before us, promises to abolish the power of the establishment censor.
 With these pages I raise my voice among my fellows, hoping to be heard above the general din.